Podcast

 Season 1, Episode 9: Guest Richard Diaz

 Richard Diaz works as a Community Coordinator at Miami Valley Communications Council (MVCC).
 Founded in 1975, MVCC is a municipal communications and technology organization representing eight communities in the area including Centerville.
-Richard shares about the involvement of Centerville-Washington History with MVCC over the years and the shared mission of preserving history.
-He describes the many resources that MVCC has to offer to the community.
-He also relates how he found himself involved with community access TV and why he made Centerville his home.
 (Recorded November 2022)

 Season 1, Episode 8: Guest Bill Gaul

 Bill Gaul, retired Washinton Township Fire Department Chief, shares about his life in the local area having moved here when he was a student at Tower Heights Middle school.
-He graduated from Centerville High School during a time of growth and change.
 Bill joined the Washington Township Fire department as a volunteer firefighter in May 1979.
 After nearly 40 years of service to the department, including 11 years as chief, Bill retired in 2018.
-Retirement is still busy for Bill, who is on the board at Centerville-Washington History and helps to care for his grandchildren.
 (Recorded October 2022)

 Season 1, Episode 7: Guest Laura Zipes